Örebro school shooting: Background

-Shooting
+Timeline

-The perpetrator, Rickard Andersson, traveled to Campus Risbergska and arrived by bus at 07:45 CET, five hours before perpetrating the attack.
+The perpetrator, Rickard Andersson, travelled to Campus Risbergska and arrived by bus at 07:45 CET, five hours before perpetrating the attack.
 Aftonbladet reported that the weapons were transported into the school inside a guitar case and in two bags.
-After arriving at the school, Andersson walked to a restroom and started preparing for the shooting.
-He would stay in the restroom for more than an hour, during which he changed into "military-style garb" consisting of a dark green T-shirt, black pants, boots, a knife sheath, and several pouches containing ammunition.
+After arriving at the school, Andersson walked to a lavatory and started preparing for the shooting.
+He would stay in the lavatory for more than an hour, during which he changed into "military-style attire" consisting of a dark green T-shirt, black trousers, boots, a knife sheath, and several pouches containing ammunition.
 He also removed items from his bags and guitar case, prepared his weapons (a Browning BAR rifle, a Mossberg 590A1 shotgun, and a Ruger 10/22 rifle), and took a mixture of amphetamine and caffeine.

-At 12:31, Andersson exited the restroom with his three guns, carrying the .30-06 Springfield Browning BAR in his hands.
-Upon exiting the restroom, Andersson came across a student and shot them at close range.
+At 12:31, Andersson exited the lavatory with his three guns, carrying the .30-06 Springfield Browning BAR in his hands.
+Upon exiting the lavatory, Andersson came across a student and shot the student at close range.
 He then went to an adjacent classroom and fired at the occupants inside as they tried running out the opposite door, fatally shooting six people and wounding a seventh.

 After firing into the classroom, Andersson turned towards a corridor and fired at one of the exits.
 Around the same time, a person outside the school began filming him through the glass doors.
 Andersson then turned around and went to the school's main corridor, fatally shooting one person in a doorway leading to the corridor and wounding another in the corridor itself.
 Andersson moved north towards a classroom and fatally shot another person near an exit.
 He then set off two smoke grenades, which triggered the school's fire alarm, before proceeding to another corridor where he injured two people.
-Andersson then killed two more people near another exit—one in a classroom and one in the corridor—and set off a third smoke grenade before walking through the school building on an unknown path.
+Andersson then killed two more people near another exit — one in a classroom and one in the corridor — and set off a third smoke grenade before walking through the school building on an unknown path.

+The perpetrator on his way to the school.